-Businesses trading as limited company with annual turnover more than £6.5 million and /or business assets in excess of £3.26 million, their financial statements are required to be audited by registered auditors under the UK company law.
+Businesses trading as limited company with annual turnover more than £10.2 million and /or business assets in excess of £5.1 million, with employees less than 50, their financial statements are required to be audited by registered auditors under the UK company law.

 The company must appoint a registered auditor and the auditor will assess the company accounts and express their opinion on whether the accounts give a true and fair view.

 At the initial stage of appointment, the auditor will gather information for the permanent file.

 The permanent file usually contains documents and matters of continuing importance of clients' businesses which will be required for more than one audit.

 Below are some of the documents and records auditors would keep in their permanent file.

 Documents governing the conduct, accounts, and audit of the business or the enterprise.
 For example, a copy of the Financial Services Act if the business is regulated by the Financial Services Authority (FSA) and other legislation applicable to the business.

 For companies, this means the Memorandum and Articles of Association.
 For partnerships, it means the partnership agreement.
 For sports clubs, the club rules, and so on.